tomschinelli/proxmox-terraform-ansible/README.md

-# Proxmox - Ansible/Terraform Example (WIP)
+# Proxmox - Ansible/Terraform Example

 This project is an example on how to create and clone a proxmox template.

 **Note**: This is not a fully featured project.
 Use it to copy and paste the code into your project.

-## :bug: Known issues/bugs

-### Debian 11
-Changing the disk sizes, causes terraform to run indefinitely.

 ## :information_source: Requirements